 (2) The statement required by subsection (1) shall be amended immediately upon discovery of facts calling for an amendment to such statement.

-If the defense does not voluntarily provide insurance information, one can serve interrogatories asking about insurance coverage.
+If a liable party or their insurance adjuster will not voluntarily provide insurance information, one can serve interrogatories asking about insurance coverage.
 "Interrogatories" are written questions that, in a lawsuit, have to be answered truthfully, under penalty of perjury.
 (For a set of interrogatories and other documents required for a dog bite lawsuit, get the Dog Bite Lawsuit Forms used by Attorney Kenneth M. Phillips, the author of this website.)

 An insurer's failure to reveal policy limits at the pre-litigation stage can serve as a basis for bad faith actions.
 (See International Risk Management Institute, Disclosing Policy Limits in Liability Claims: A Landmine for Bad Faith, Internet, accessed 4/5/2016.)